 In the household sector, optimizing behavior is based on a life-cycle model whereby consumers maximize the present discounted value of their expected lifetime utility.
 Risk-averse consumers with unconstrained access to capital markets will tend to smooth their consumption spending over time, by borrowing, saving, or dissaving as circumstances demand, based on an estimate of "permanent income," or their expected future lifetime resources.
 Expected permanent income is comprised of the present discounted value of current and future real disposable income plus the value of household wealth.
-In DOB/US, the expected value of household permanent income for each quarter in the forecast period is approximated by a relatively stable share of expected potential GDP plus expected values for securities-related and non-securities-related wealth.
+In DOB/U.S., the expected value of household permanent income for each quarter in the forecast period is approximated by a relatively stable share of expected potential GDP plus expected values for securities-related and non-securities-related wealth.
 The expected values for all the components of permanent income are determined in the agent-specific expectations module.

 Real disposable income is made up of several income sources, including labor income, property income (comprised of rental, interest, and dividend incomes), and transfer income.
 The precise composition of aggregate permanent income at any point in time will depend on the age profile of the U.S. household population, since the permanent income of younger households will contain a large share of labor income, while property and transfer income will dominate in the permanent income of older (retired) households.
 Since this age profile varies over time, the various components of permanent income enter the equation for long-term equilibrium consumption separately.
 In addition, this equation includes the current and lagged values of the output gap, capturing the notion that the rate at which households discount future income may depend on household perceptions of income risk, which in turn is assumed to vary with the business cycle.
-In DOB/US, the variation in long-term equilibrium consumption that tend not to exhibit extreme volatility over the course of the business cycle, namely services and nondurable goods.14
+In DOB/U.S., the variation in long-term equilibrium consumption is assumed to be best approximated by the variation in those components of total consumption that tend not to exhibit extreme volatility over the course of the business cycle, namely services and nondurable goods.
+14